 There are a number of different amounts you can pay when it comes to paying a preliminary amount when you are self-assessed for income tax.
 Before October 31st, you must pay an amount that is at least one of the following:

 • 90% of the tax due for that year

 • 100% of the tax due for the preceding year

 • 105% of the tax due for the pre-preceding year (if paying by direct debit)

 Talk to the professionals about your preliminary tax

 While the above may look complicated, it is actually rather straight forward, especially with the help of our expert team here at Tax Return Plus who are standing by to help you with your self-employed taxes if you need it.
 A standard tax return with us starts from just €150 + VAT.
-Contact our expert team online here, or give us a call on 059 8673894 today to ensure you pay the taxes you owe and no more.
+Get a quote today or contact our expert team to ensure you pay the taxes you owe and no more.